 Factory production in America has maintained a steady growth over the past few decades, making the country No. 2 in the world just behind production powerhouse China.
-However, as machines begin to take over and do much of the manufacturing work, factory jobs have declined significantly.

 Since 1979, when manufacturing employment peaked in the United States, it has lost more than 7 million factory jobs due to an increase of the use of robots in factories, according to the U.S. Department of Commerce.